The Problem:

 The New Model Isn’t Much Better

-The news and media industry is addressing the issue of local news through various approaches:
+The news and media industry is exploring several strategies to address the decline in local news:

-• Exploring a non-profit model relying on subscriptions, donations, and grants.
+• Adopting a non-profit model funded by subscriptions, donations, and grants.

 • Developing locally-produced podcasts.